 Use of learning analytics may lead to offers of personalised support for individual students or groups of students (i.e. on a unit or programme) in several ways.
 For example, a lecturer might review unit-level data and notice that a substantial proportion of the student cohort is not engaging with coursework.
-As a result, they may choose to provide support in the form of extra tutorials to encourage engagement with coursework and enhance learning.
-Or a personal tutor may review an individual student's data report, note low engagement by an individual student and, following discussion with the student, signpost them to a source of support with some aspects of learning that the student is finding difficult.
+As a result, they may consider what additional support they may offer to encourage engagement with coursework and enhance learning.
+Or a personal tutor or other member of the programme team or Student Services on behalf of the programme team, may review an individual student's data report; note low engagement by an individual student and, following discussion with the student, signpost them to a source of support for learning or university life that the student is finding difficult.